-An outline of the analysis and evaluation for fiscal 2019 is as follows.
+An outline of the analysis and evaluation for fiscal 2020 is as follows.

-- (1) Questionnaires conducted for Directors' self-evaluation and its summary - A questionnaire consisting of 11 questions (concerning the roles and responsibilities of the Board of Directors, its operation, etc.) was distributed to each Director in advance and the secretariat conducted an interview with each Director based on the questionnaire. - Evaluation mainly focused on whether initiatives to enhance effectiveness of the Board of Directors were implemented or not in accordance with the improvement measures (measures for improving capabilities to be implemented in fiscal 2019) which had been formulated based on the evaluation of the Board of Directors in fiscal 2018. - (2) Exchange of opinions at the Outside Director Council - At a meeting of the Outside Director Council (consisting of all the Outside Directors), Outside Directors exchanged opinions about analysis and evaluation based on the results of the questionnaire. - (3) Analysis and evaluation by the Governance Committee and formulation of measures for improving capabilities - The Governance Committee (consisting of all the Outside Directors, the Chairman of the Board of Directors, the Vice Chairman of the Board, and the President) conducted analysis and evaluation and formulated measures for improving capabilities by identifying issues to be addressed in fiscal 2020.
+- (1) Questionnaires conducted for Directors' self-evaluation and its summary - A questionnaire consisting of 11 questions (concerning the roles and responsibilities of the Board of Directors, its operation, etc.) was distributed to each Director in advance and the secretariat conducted an interview with each Director based on the questionnaire. - Evaluation mainly focused on whether initiatives to enhance effectiveness of the Board of Directors were implemented or not in accordance with the improvement measures (measures for improving capabilities to be implemented in fiscal 2020) which had been formulated based on the evaluation of the Board of Directors in fiscal 2019. - (2) Exchange of opinions at the Outside Director Council - At a meeting of the Outside Director Council (consisting of all the Outside Directors), Outside Directors exchanged opinions about analysis and evaluation based on the results of the questionnaire. - (3) Analysis and evaluation by the Governance Committee and formulation of measures for improving capabilities - The Governance Committee (consisting of all Outside Directors, Chairman & Director, Vice Chairman & Director and President) conducted analysis and evaluation and formulated measures for improving capabilities by identifying issues to be addressed in fiscal 2021. - (4) We will promptly commence and strengthen measures for improving capabilities in fiscal 2021, and link them to a PDCA cycle aimed at enhancing effectiveness.